Fred Cuming RA

 Fred Cuming has said, “I am not interested in pure representation, my work is about responses to the moods and atmospheres generated by landscape, still life or interior.
 I am interested in the developments of 20th Century painting, in abstraction, that has been present in all movements, and in new ideas and art forms.
 My philosophy is that the more I work the more I discover.
 Drawing is essential as a tool of discovery; skill and mastery of technique are also essential, but only as a vocabulary and a means towards an idea.
 I struggle to keep an open mind.”

-With an everyday scene, through his subtle approach and through focusing on light and tone, he lends it an elevated atmosphere.
-His subjects are often oriented around the mood of the sea, skies, harbours, marshland, ships and figures wandering on beaches; Fred is constantly absorbing everything that is around him.
+Fred’s subtle approach, focusing on light and tone, lends an elevated atmosphere to everyday scenes.
+His subjects are often oriented around the mood of the sea, skies, harbours, marshland, ships and figures wandering on beaches.
 Equally, interiors and still lifes are often sources of inspiration.
-He loves to paint the Dorset coastline especially around Lyme Regis. he has shown at Sladers Yard once before in 2012.
+He loves to paint the Dorset coastline especially around Lyme Regis.
+He has shown at Sladers Yard once before in 2012.

-Fred lives with Audrey, his wife of nearly fifty years, near Rye in East Sussex.
-They have two children and five grandchildren.
+Fred lives near Rye in East Sussex.
+He and his wife Audrey had two children and five grandchildren.